ventus-ag/documentation/content/identity-management/administrators.md

 **Add an Administrator (New User):**
 If the user is not yet registered, you can create an account in the Cloud Console for the user before adding them as an Administrator to the selected Organization.
 To do it, follow these steps:
 - go to the *Administrators page* and click the ADD ADMINISTRATOR icon in the upper left corner;
-- check the *Register new user* checkbox:
+- on  the next opened *Add Administrator window* check the **Register new user** checkbox:
 ![](../../assets/images/organizations/17.png?width=35pc&classes=border,shadow)
-- fill in the form on the next opened *Register new user* window and click on the REGISTER button:
+- fill in the form on the next opened *Register new user window* and click on the REGISTER button:
 ![](../../assets/images/organizations/18.png?width=35pc&classes=border,shadow)
-- after completing the registration, return to the *Add Administrator* window, enter the newly registered email address and click on the SEND INVITATION button:
+- after completing the registration, return to the *Add Administrator window*, enter the newly registered email address and click on the SEND INVITATION button:
 ![](../../assets/images/organizations/19.png?width=35pc&classes=border,shadow)